 The Six competencies were identified as essential skills for prospective job seekers: Leadership, Teamwork, Critical Thinking, Global & Cultural Awareness, Resilience, and Communication.
 Using a combination of all different item types, students are required to complete anywhere from 5-7 items per domain.

 University of New Haven crafted this path specifically with assessment in mind, ensuring they could integrate data from many departments and prioritize reflections throughout the Path experience.
 Each year, New Haven tweaks the path’s content to reflect their assessment findings from previous years of the program.
 At the end of each domain, students are required to submit a Competency Learning Reflection based specifically on the competency area.
-Using the customized reflection tool within Self-Reported Experiences, administrators ask for information about what students learned from specific items.
+Using the configurable reflection tool within Self-Reported Experiences, administrators ask for information about what students learned from specific items.
 We especially love New Haven's practice of asking the question, "What was the most impactful activity in this certificate?"
 Receiving this information from students helps inform how they structure the path, and which items to attempt to replicate or remove going forward.